 The Supreme Court’s ruling in Planned Parenthood of Southeastern Pennsylvania et al. v.
 Casey, the abortion decision handed down on June 29, was a great surprise, and astounded many observers.
 It may prove to be one of the most important Court decisions of this generation, not only because it reaffirmed and strengthened the reasoning behind the Court’s 1973 decision in Roe v.
 Wade that a woman has a constitutional right to an abortion until the fetus is viable, that is, can live outside the womb, but because three key justices also reaffirmed a more general view of the nature of the Constitution which they had been appointed to help destroy.
 Justices Sandra Day O’Connor, Anthony Kennedy, and David Souter, all of whom were appointed by Ronald Reagan or George Bush, and two of whom had expressed substantial reservations about Roe v.
 Wade in the past, joined the two remaining liberal justices, Harry Blackmun and John Paul Stevens, in strongly reaffirming Roe.
 But the three Reagan-Bush nominees also voted to uphold certain regulations of abortion that pro-choice groups deplore, and that Blackmun and Stevens, in separate opinions, voted to strike down.

 They set out their views in a joint opinion that drew partial dissents from the Chief Justice, William Rehnquist, and Justice Antonin Scalia.
-Each of these dissents was joined by Justices Byron White and Clarence Thomas. seem to have formed a surprising new force reasserting a traditional legal attitude toward constitutional interpretation, a force that has so far partially frustrated the right wing’s desire to make the Constitution less effective in protecting individual rights against majority will.
+Each of these dissents was joined by Justices Byron White and Clarence Thomas.2 Scalia’s dissent, which was particularly bitter and heavy with sarcasm, emphasized what many observers have come to realize: that the three justices who signed the joint opinion, and who this term have rejected orthodox conservative positions not only about abortion but about freedom of religion and other issues as well,3 seem to have formed a surprising new force reasserting a traditional legal attitude toward constitutional interpretation, a force that has so far partially frustrated the right wing’s desire to make the Constitution less effective in protecting individual rights against majority will.

 This article is available to online subscribers only.